Siphon880gh/devbrain/Enterprise - LINUX, Server Administration, Scripting, IT Networking, IT Remote Help Desk/__ Server Management - 2. Dedicated Server or VPS/_ TEMPLATE DOCUMENTATION - Migration SOP (Backup, Restore, Configs, Deps).md

 rsync -avz --progress --partial --append -e "ssh -i ~/.ssh/WEBHOST_NEWER.pub" a.tar.gz root@5.55.555.555:/home/wengindustries/htdocs
 ```

-## After restoring files on a new server
+## After restoring files on a new server - Ownerships and Permissions

 Make sure they have proper ownerships and permissions.
 Refer to [[Website files and folders with proper ownership and permissions]]

+## After restoring files on a new server - Resync app data
 ### App sync ups - Quiz Gsheet

 For keys/ check that the apps that rely on them work after migration: